A bit of this, some of that

 Select hands-on work

 Still glad to build and fix — just nothing up an extension ladder, on my knees, or in a crawl space.
-I’ve paid my dues in those areas.
-Still up for minor electrical and plumbing, though I’m not a pro.
-And I really like to throw things away and organize what’s left — a lot of folks seem to need some of that. ;)
+I've paid those dues.
+Minor electrical and plumbing, yes; pro, no.

 Assembly work